-In a nutshell, the Kinobody programs are for people who want to become very strong with low-volume heavy weight training spending less time in the gym and get a jaw-dropping physique like their favorite Hollywood actor without spending too much time in the gym.
+In a nutshell, the Kinobody programs are for people who want to become very strong and focus on heavy weight training.
+It is for people who have a clear goal of building a jaw-dropping physique like their favorite Hollywood actor without spending too much time in the gym.

-Athlean X on the other hand, are for people who care more about athleticism, joint flexibility, and functionality at the cost of a slower progress towards looking awesome.
+Athlean X, on the other hand, is for people who care more about athleticism, joint flexibility, and functionality at the cost of slower progress towards looking awesome.
 In other words, Athlean X is not the best choice if you are looking to maximize aesthetic looks.

-If you have a history of injuries in the back and/or shoulders, it could be better to choose an Athlean x program since they have many scaling options and don’t require you to work as heavy weights.
+If you have a history of injuries in the back and/or shoulders, it could be better to choose an Athlean x program since they have many scaling options and don’t require you to lift very heavy.

-Personally, I prefer the Kinobody programs because I like low volume heavy weight training more than anything else.
-I also very much like the simplicity that intermittent fasting brings to the “eating portion of my life” (pun intended).
+Personally, I prefer the Kinobody programs because I like heavy weight training more than anything else.
+I also like the simplicity that intermittent fasting brings to the “eating portion of my life” (pun intended).